Hugh Elliot

-Hugh Elliot (6 April 1752 – 1 December 1830) was a British diplomat and then a colonial governor.
+Hugh Elliot (6 April 1752 – 1 December 1830) was a British diplomat and colonial administrator.

 Education and early career

 Hugh Elliot was born on 6 April 1752, the second son of Sir Gilbert Elliot, and the younger brother of Gilbert Elliot-Murray-Kynynmound, 1st Earl of Minto.
 His mother was the heiress of Hugh Dalrymple-Murray-Kynynmound.
 Hugh and Gilbert were educated together, first by private tutor, and later between 1764 and 1766 in Paris, where they were mentored by Scottish philosopher and historian David Hume and where Hugh struck up a friendship with Count Mirabeau.
 In 1768, at the age of 16, Hugh entered Christ Church, University of Oxford, but left after only two years to complete his military education at Metz.

 After that, at the still young age of 18, Hugh Elliot took a commission in the Russian army as an officer, and fought in the campaign against the Turks in the Balkans.
 According to family papers, at one point Elliot was forced to swim in the Danube holding on to the tail of a horse ridden by a Cossack.